alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 6,
+  slide_image2
+  filename="slide6.png"
-  :alt => "The previous slide with “vulnerable to another person’s actions” highlighted."
+  alt="The previous slide with “vulnerable to another person’s actions” highlighted."
 %}

 And finally, we're **making it vulnerable**.